-- (1) An individual Registrant who fails to comply with the obligations pursuant to sections 7.6.3, 7.6.4, 7.6.5, or 7.6.6 Bylaws, as applicable, by 11:59 PM (Pacific Time) on the last day of the Reporting Year may be granted a late exemption from any or all of these requirement(s) on an annual basis by the Audit and Practice Review Committee, if the individual Registrant - (a) was on parental leave, medical leave, or compassionate care leave during the Reporting Year, or - (b) has other extenuating circumstances. - An application by an individual Registrant to be granted an exemption pursuant to subsection (1) must be submitted in writing to EGBC by 11:59 PM (Pacific Time) on July 31 in the following Reporting Year.
+(1) An individual Professional Registrant who fails to comply with the obligations pursuant to sections 7.6.3 of the Bylaws [Mandatory Continuing Education Hours and Activities for

+Professional Registrants], section 7.6.4 of the Bylaws [Mandatory Continuing Education Plan for Professional Registrants], or section 7.6.5, or 7.6.6 of the -Bylaws [Mandatory Continuing Education Hours and Activities for Designated Structural Engineers], as applicable, by 11:59 PM (Pacific Time) on the last day of the Reporting Year may be granted a late exemption from any or all of these requirement(s) on an annual basis by the Audit and Practice Review Committee, if the individual Professional Registrant

-- (3) If a late exemption granted pursuant to subsection (1) reduces the number of Continuing Education Hours that an individual Registrant is required to complete for a Reporting Year, there must be a corresponding reduction in the number of Continuing Education Hours that the individual Registrant is required to complete for the applicable Three-Year Rolling Period. - (4) An individual Registrant who is granted an exemption pursuant to subsection (1) must send to EGBC the late exemption fee specified in Schedule C of the Bylaws, but is not required to pay to EGBC the late reporting fee specified in Schedule C or the late completion fee specified in Schedule C. - (5) The Audit and Practice Review Committee may, in its discretion, refund the late exemption fee required pursuant to subsection (4) if an individual Registrant - (a) failed to apply for an exemption by the deadline specified in section 7.6.8(2) of the Bylaws [Applications for Exemptions from the Continuing Education Program] due to extenuating circumstances, - (b) submitted an application to be granted an exemption in writing to EGBC by 11:59 PM (Pacific Time) on the last day of the Reporting Year, and - (c) was granted an exemption by the Audit and Practice Review Committee pursuant to subsection (1).
+- (a) was on parental leave, medical leave, or compassionate care leave during the Reporting Year, or - (b) has other extenuating circumstances. - (2) An application by an individual Professional Registrant to be granted an exemption pursuant to subsection (1) must be submitted in writing to EGBC by 11:59 PM (Pacific Time) on July 31 in the following Reporting Year. - (3) If a late exemption granted pursuant to subsection (1) reduces the number of Continuing Education Hours that an individual Professional Registrant is required to complete for a Reporting Year, there must be a corresponding reduction in the number of Continuing Education Hours that the individual Professional Registrant is required to complete for the applicable Three-Year Rolling Period. - (4) An individual Professional Registrant who is granted an exemption pursuant to subsection (1) must send to EGBC the late exemption fee specified in Schedule C of the Bylaws, but is not required to pay to EGBC the late reporting fee specified in Schedule C or the late completion fee specified in Schedule C. - (5) The Audit and Practice Review Committee may, in its discretion, refund the late exemption fee required pursuant to subsection (4) if an individual Professional Registrant - (a) failed to apply for an exemption by the deadline specified in section 7.6.8(2) of the Bylaws [Applications for Exemptions from the Continuing Education Program] due to extenuating circumstances, - (b) submitted an application to be granted an exemption in writing to EGBC by 11:59 PM (Pacific Time) on the last day of the Reporting Year, and - (c) was granted an exemption by the Audit and Practice Review Committee pursuant to subsection (1).